Notes from optimizing a blog page.

 }

-While wondering what could possibly be slow on such a simple page, I saw a terrifying log in next.js:
+What could possibly be slow on such a simple page… While puzzling over this, I spotted an alarming log in Next.js:

 GET /cs 200 in 1400ms